 Bradley Shavit Artson: Uh, my sister is a psychotherapist and my brother is a part time actor who works as a legal assistant.

 David Hirsch: Okay, wonderful.
 So how would you characterize your relationship with your dad now?

-Bradley Shavit Artson: Great.
+Bradley Shavit Artson: Now great.
 What I will tell you is things he and I have discussed this.
 I don’t think I’m betraying it.
-We had a Rocky relationship when I was younger.
+We had a rocky relationship when I was younger.
 Ultimately I spent two years not talking to him at all.
 And then I chose to come together.
 But the ground rules that I established was we could not discuss the past.